Don't look down; just follow your instincts

 I woke up the morning of my flight, checked its status, finished packing, ate breakfast, ran a few errands, then kissed my wife and kids, and headed out the door.

 2 minutes and 48 seconds later I came crashing back into the house yelling, "Noooooooo!"
-I planned my whole day around a misread itinerary because I was actually looking at the time for my flight connection in Phoenix, not for the original departure out of Orange County.
-In fact, my flight was probably soaring over me the moment I realized the mistake I had made.
+I planned my whole day around a misread itinerary because I was looking at the time for my flight connection in Phoenix, not for the original departure out of Orange County.
+My flight was probably soaring over me the moment I realized the mistake I had made.

 In 10 years of b2b and b2c sales, I had never made such a ridiculous mistake!